tidymass/tidymass-website/content/en/windows/analysis-tools.md

 | QC report | Report sample and feature quality |
 | Targeted peak extractor | Integrate predefined m/z–RT targets |

+## Visual guide: the route through this chapter

+{{< tutorial-figure src="/tutorial-images/windows-analysis-tools-en.svg" caption="Choose the smallest relevant tool.
+Numbers show the reading order; this is a schematic." >}}

+Read the tool card before opening it.
+For raw chromatograms supply raw files; for quality reports supply a compatible dataset.
+A standalone tool does not automatically rerun the full workflow.
+Check its own input, parameters and output directory.

 ## Sample & file checker

 Supply a sample CSV and raw folder; select the matching column.
 Use `sample_id` for a typical sample sheet, or unique `file_name` for an injection list with repeated QCs.
 Matching strips extensions and is case-sensitive.
 The checker recognizes mzML, mzXML and Thermo RAW filenames; recognition does not mean it can read or convert Thermo spectra.
 Resolve missing, duplicate and unexpected entries before analysis.